beiwo07/Risk_index_self_neglect/README.md

 # Project goal

 Our goal was to develop a **simple point-based predictive index** to estimate risk prognostication of self-neglect onset.

+# Methods

+The study analyzed longitudinal data from 2,713 participants in the Population Study of Chinese Elderly (PINE), collected in Chicago (2011–2015) with ~2-year follow-up intervals.
+The primary outcome was incident self-neglect.
+Fourteen potential predictive domains were examined, including sociodemographics, neighborhood/community, immigration, adverse life events, culture, general wellbeing, lifestyle, medical health, health care utilization, physical function, cognitive function, social wellbeing, violence, and psychological wellbeing.
+Stepwise selection in multivariable logistical regression models and bootstrapping were used to develop and validate the predictive index.